ibpdas/ibpdas/readme.md

 ---

 ### ⚪ **PublicDataChain: Provenance Ledger**
-A conceptual Web3 prototype examining how public data provenance might be made tamper evident and verifiable as part of University of Nicosia's Web3 MOOC.
+A conceptual Web3 prototype examining how open data provenance might be made tamper evident and verifiable as part of my University of Nicosia's Web3 MOOC.
 **Tech:** Solidity · Hardhat · Next.js · wagmi · viem

 ---